jjloomis/soundslides-basics/deleting-images.md

 # Deleting an image

-1. Make sure the Slides tab is active (on right).
+1. Select the Slides tab.
-2. To delete an image, click and drag its thumbnail into the Soundslides recycling bin (lower-right corner.)
+2. To delete an image, click and drag its thumbnail into the Soundslides recycling bin.
-3. When finished, click Save.
+3. When finished, click `Save`.